Virtual plane-wave imaging via Marchenko redatuming: Introduction

 \section{Introduction}

 Marchenko redatuming estimates Green's functions between the earth's surface and arbitrary locations in the subsurface.
 Differently from seismic interferometry, in Marchenko redatuming no real sources, nor receivers, are required at the chosen subsurface locations (\cite{broggini2012focusing} ; \cite{Wapenaar2014}).
-These Green's functions are evaluated using reciprocity theorems involving so called 'focusing functions', i.e. wavefields which achieve time-space focus in the subsurface.
+These Green's functions are evaluated using reciprocity theorems involving so called 'focusing functions', i.e. wavefields which achieve space-time focusing in the subsurface.

 In principle, redatumed Green's functions can be used to provide multiple-free images directly (\cite{behura2014autofocus, broggini2014data}).
-However, this approach requires as many virtual sources as there are image points in the subsurface and therefore its cost is a linear function of the size of the area to be imaged.
+However, this approach requires as many virtual sources as there are image points in the subsurface.
 Marchenko redatuming also allows one to perform redatuming of the reflection response from the surface to a finite number of depth levels and to apply standard imaging in between those datum levels (\cite{Wapenaar2014}; \cite{ravasi2016target}).
 In that case, however, the redatumed reflection responses still include internal multiples reverberating below the redatuming level, which again may diminish the quality of resulting images if the distance between the redatuming levels is too large.